-The User will temporarily occupy, and make use of the Library's exhibition venue, located at Pollak Library North, Room 101, also known as the Atrium Gallery (the Gallery).
+The User will temporarily occupy, and make use of the Library's exhibition venue located at the Pollak Library N0rth, Room 101, also known as the Atrium Gallery (the Gallery), or other suitable venue.

 - The User shall have access to and use of the venue during a time scheduled between the User and the Library for the purpose of installing, hosting, and de-installing the exhibition.